weipf/big-eye/README.md

 big-eye
 =======

-A tool to show Android ADB dumpsys information, more readable and user-friendly than seeing them in command line.
+A tool to show Android ADB dumpsys information, where you can check Activity stacks, memory info, process etc. This is more readable and user-friendly than seeing them in command line.